GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 ## Create your item's zip file {: #create-your-items-zip-file }

-To upload your item, you need to create a ZIP file that contains the [files for your extension][4].
+To upload your item, you need to create a ZIP file that contains the files for your extension.
 The item's manifest file must be included, and it must specify at least the following fields:

 - `"name":`—Displayed in the Chrome Web Store and in the Chrome browser
 - `"version":`—The version of the metadata, incremented
 - `"icons":`—An array specifying the [icons][5] your item uses

 Your zip file may also include other images and any files that the item requires.
-The contents of the ZIP file and manifest depend on the specifics of your item; see [Extension files][6] for more details.
+The contents of the ZIP file and manifest depend on the specifics of your item.

 **Tips:**